symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 In this example let's walk through how to get the real-time transcription and insights events in a Telephone call.

-Throughout the documentation you'll find various references to these variable names, which you will have to replace with your values:
+Throughout the documentation you'll find various references to the following variable names, which you will have to replace with your values:

 Key  | Description
 ---------- | -------